Category Archives: Holistic Health

 Chronic stress

 Whether it’s a terrible job, unhappy marriage, sick parents, overfull diary or worry about your kids makes you anxious, they’re all chronic stressors.
-And chronic stress causes unchecked chronic inflammation.
+Chronic stress causes unchecked chronic inflammation.

 Poor Air Quality